adellevo/flixster_starter/README.md

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-If I had more time, I would have deployed my site using GitHub pages and added more information to my movie card popups.
+If I had more time, I would have added more information to my movie card popups.

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?